Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Saami inscriptions along with the coat of arms ©Lifejourney4two

 Just behind the Arctic Circle Centre is a small hill that opens onto the vast, barren plain of Saltfjellet-Svartisen National Park.
-Yet another example of Norway’s contrasting scenery.
+This is yet another example of Norway’s contrasting scenery.

 Over this hill and adding a complementary touch to an otherwise flat landscape, are many, many forms of balancing rock art built by other travellers, and surprisingly, don’t look out of place.
 As mentioned, building these cairns is no longer allowed.